 If you buy something on the day after a monthly statement is sent, you won't be billed for that item for a month and then have to be given time to pay that bill.

-Added up it can mean well over a month between the purchase and interest being charged - with card providers settling on about 56 days as an appropriate maximum time.
+Added up it can mean well over a month between the purchase and interest being charged, with many card providers settling on about 56 days as the maximum period.

 Yes, but that doesn't mean you'll pay nothing to borrow.

-First, there may well be a fee attached to a credit card balance transfer or money transfer.
+First, there may be a fee attached to a credit card balance transfer or money transfer.

 Secondly, if you don't clear your debt within the 0% period you'll be charged interest on any money remaining on the account at the end of it.